-"Clarity strategies help the receiver (audience) to decode the message, to understand it quickly and completely, and when necessary, to react without ambivalence" (Kostelnick, C. and Roberts, D., 1998).
+"Clarity strategies help the receiver (audience) to decode the message, to understand it quickly and completely, and when necessary, to react without ambivalence" (Kostelnick & Roberts, 1998).
 Your word choices and visual elements should be chosen carefully, and used together appropriately, to ensure you're conveying the right meaning.
-In Figure 5.2 below the image demonstrates how difficult it can be to see dense graphics in a large presentation setting.
+Remember it can be difficult to see dense graphics in a large presentation setting.